griimnak/SimpleJSLoader/README.md

 SimpleJSLoader
 -------------------

-This is a simple, one page script to load content into a container without freshing the page.
+This is a simple, one page script to load body content without freshing the page.

 Written in pure Javascript